formats back

 He saved the economy from another depression

-Liberals love to blame Bush for the Great Recession, while simultaneously citing financial deregulation as the culprit.
+Liberals love to blame Bush for the Great Recession while simultaneously citing financial deregulation as the culprit.
 The problem with this logic is that repeal of the Glass-Steagall Act and the Commodities Futures Act, the pieces of legislation most often pointed to, were both signed by President Clinton before Bush took office.
-In fact, a number of factors outside the president’s control, from Federal Reserve policy to government agencies Fannie Mae and Freddie Mac, likely played a greater role.
+In fact, a number of factors outside the president’s control likely played a greater role, from Federal Reserve policy to the financial distress of government agencies Fannie Mae and Freddie Mac – which the Bush administration repeatedly warned Congress about and called for reforms, which were ignored.

 However, one Bush decision did prevent the recession from turning into a crippling depression.
 The Troubled Asset Relief Program was unpopular, and concerns over the moral hazard of bailing out banks are understandable.
 But without the bailout, the recession would have been deeper and longer.
 And, while the federal government invested more than $425 billion in the program, every penny and then some was repaid, with the government eventually turning a profit.